Categories: Business Ideas

 There might be a product you use so much that your friends and relatives say you should buy stock in the company.
 If you’re like most people, though, you probably won’t.
 It’s rare for investors to hold individual stocks.
 Federal Reserve data show that less than 14% of families invest in stocks directly.
 In most cases, people are investing in stocks indirectly, such as through mutual funds.
-But if you’re itching to get hands-on with some active online trading stocks and day-to-day trade for a living, this guide will help get you started.
+But if you’re itching to get hands-on with some active online trading stock and day-to-day trade for a living, this guide will help get you started.

 The majority of 401(k) plans don’t allow participants to purchase individual stocks; instead, investors choose from a selection of mutual and index funds.
 Both give investors a mix of stocks and other securities, which is less risky than individual stock trading.
 After choosing which funds to invest in, the account holder is largely hands-off.